martinflemingdev/upbound-ECS-service-cluster-field-bug/README.md

   name: sample-app-service
 spec:
   forProvider:
-    # according to Upbound docs, cluster should be the ARN, but throws "InvalidParameterException: Unsupported resource type: cluster:"
+    # according to Upbound docs, "cluster" field should be an ARN, but throws "InvalidParameterException: Unsupported resource type: cluster:"
+    # cluster: arn:aws:ecs:us-east-1:011882408883:cluster/sample-app-cluster  <---- DOES NOT WORK

     # works when given the name of the cluster, not ARN
     cluster: sample-app-cluster
     #